DMT® and Diamond Stone FAQ

 Are diamond stones good for flattening water stones?

-Yes, the DMT® DuoSharp® stones are great for flattening water stones.
+Yes, the DMT® DuoSharp® stones can flatten water stones.
 We recommend the extra coarse or the coarse stone for flattening.
-To use it just scrub the surface of the water stone with the diamond stone.
+To use it, just scrub the surface of the water stone with the diamond stone.
 Once the stone is uniformly flat it will appear uniform in color with fresh cutting material ready for sharpening.
+While DMT® DuoSharp® stones can be used effectively, the ideal product is the DMT Dia-Flat Lapping Plate is even better due to its precision flat surface and faster flattening ability.

 Are DMT® stones flat?